vulkano-rs/vulkano-www/content/guide/graphics_pipeline/render_pass_framebuffer.md

 is `color` (the name is arbitrary), and one pass that will use `color` as its single output.

-The `load: Clear` line indicates that we want the GPU to *clear* the image when entering the render pass (ie. fill it with a single color), while `store: Store` indicates that we want the GPU to actually store the output of our draw commands to the image.
+The `load: Clear` line indicates that we want the GPU to *clear* the image when entering the render pass (i.e. fill it with a single color), while `store: Store` indicates that we want the GPU to actually store the output of our draw commands to the image.

 > **Note**: It is possible to create temporary images whose content is only relevant inside of a